oescoba2/Vol4FallProj/Henry_workspace/2nd_draft_analysis.md

 If our model accurately predicted tumor burden, it might be useful to prescribe chemotherapy treatments to breast cancer patients.
 Given initial measurements of tumor burden and immune cells, doctors could verify whether a patient is in remission.
-However, currently, our model does not predict negative outcomes well.
+However, currently, our model does not predict results without chemotherapy well.
 If our model is to be useful, it needs to accurately predict tumor burden in the absence of chemotherapy or after treatment.
-Given more time, we might improve the model to accurately predict bad outcomes without sufficient treatment.
+Given more time, we might improve the model to accurately predict outcomes given insufficient treatment.